June 28, 2019

 - I belong to X Church.
 (Something shifts in us when we feel like we belong.)

-- The lasts step is: “This is our church.”
+- The lasts step is: “This is my/our church.”

-- It’s not until you take ownership over something that you’ll actually have influence.
+- It’s not until you take ownership over something that you’ll actually influence it.

 Belonging requires a few things from us and the group: